zvada/technology/docs/software/rpm-development-guide.md

     If you are uncertain, or have a new project that you want mirrored, send email to <osg-software@opensciencegrid.org>.

 !!! note
+    This feature requires OSG-Build 1.11.2 or later.

+!!! note
     You can use a shorter syntax for GitHub repos -- see below.

     See also [advanced features for Git and GitHub repos](#advanced-features-for-git-and-github-repos).